davidjihwan/Cat_Toy_Simulator/README.md

 Here's a Fritzing wiring diagram of the wiring for this project.
 ![Image of the Fritzing wiring diagram](Media/Images/fritzing_diagram.png)

-Here's what your breadboard should look like (ignore the wires not included:
+Here's what your breadboard should look like:
 ![Image of the breadboard with wiring](Media/Images/breadboard_wired.png)

 General Installations: